seppevs/seppevs.github.io/_posts/2015-03-26-intellij_idea_live_templates_for_unit_testing.markdown

 ---

 ## Introduction
-When you're doing TDD/BDD in a Java project with IntelliJ IDEA, you _really_ should consider using the following two Live Templates.
+When you're doing TDD/BDD in a Java project with IntelliJ IDEA and JUnit, you _really_ should consider using the following two Live Templates.
 Since I always forget how to add these templates, I decided to document it here.

 ## The 'setup' Template